tomhoover/guide-programming-fundamentals-in-python/guide.md

 ![](http://i.imgur.com/Axp2Smt.gif)

 If the Pypet is hungry the program will set his hungry variable to `False` and increase his weight.
-If the Pypet is not hungry then it will print `The Pypet is not hungry` in the console.
+If the Pypet is not hungry then it will print `The Pypet is not hungry!` in the console.

 1. Add an if statement inside of your function.